ucsd-progsys/liquidhaskell/README.md

 Current limitations include:

-- No boolean conditionals are synthesized for now.
+- No boolean conditionals are synthesized.
 - Holes can only appear at top level, e.g.:

         {-@ f :: x: [a] -> { v: [a] | v == x } @-}